mh-cbon/http-file-store/README.md

   apply to your instance of http-file-store.

   {
-    "base": "/path/to/the/directory/to/read/write/files",
-    "url_base": "/base/url/to/serve/files",
+    "url_base": "/base/url/to/serve/files/ending/with/a/slash",
-    "upload_path": "/base/to/temp/uploaded/files",
+    "upload_path": "/path/to/temp/uploaded/files",
     "show_absolute_path": true|false,
     "allow_overwrite": true|false,
+    "configurable_alias": true|false,
+    "aliases": {
+      "alias_name": "/path/to/the/directory/to/read/write/files"
+    },
     "ssl": {
       "port": "a number, or null for a random port", "host": "a host value to listen for https requests",